-The panel is usually a group of three to six people who sit in the presence of an audience and have a purposeful conversation on a topic in which they have specialized knowledge.
-Guided by a moderator, the panel is informal in nature, but allows for no audience participation.
-The symposium is a series of presentations given by two to five people different aspects of the same theme or closely related themes.
+A series of presentations given by two to five people different aspects of the same theme or closely related themes.
 Although the symposium is formal in nature, questions from the audience are encouraged following the presentations.
 An obvious benefit of the symposium is that it gives learners exposure to a variety of experts' viewpoints and offers an opportunity for the audience to ask questions.

 Because the online environment facilitates group communication, it is ideal for the types of information exchange typical in forums.
 In fact, the forum can be more convenient and effective in the online environment than in the traditional classroom because speakers, experts and moderator can participate without having to travel or even be available at a particular time.
 Both synchronous and asynchronous communication can be utilized to support online learning forums.